 The students who have successfully completed this training, will be skilled waitresses, able to find work in an international hotel or restaurant.

-We only train women’s and to enter this training, you have be a graduate of Senior 6 and pass our entrance procedure, consisting of an interview and written test.
+At present, we only train women.
+To enter this training, you must be a Senior 6 graduate, and also pass our entrance procedure, consisting of an interview (5K) and written test.
 The course is taught only in English, which is why a good level of English is required.
 Next group will start in February 2020.
 If you are interested, register now by clicking on SEND APPLICATION MAIL.

 The training lasts 1 year.
 It starts with 4 months of intensive training; the students attend classes for 5 days per week (8AM – 3PM).
-During the week they focus on English, general subjects, and two days on mastering the practical side of hospitality.
-This includes laying tables, welcoming guests, serving, cooking, etc. After those 4 months the students become Interns (2 months of internship).
+Each week they focus on English, general subjects, and two days of mastering the practical side of hospitality.
+This includes laying tables, welcoming guests, serving, food production, etc. After those 4 months, the students become Interns (2 months of internship).
 After they finish their first internship, the students will be trained for another 2 months.
-They will continue with the practical’s in our workshop place and we will focus on: Job readiness and application skills, life skills and leadership skills, Public speaking, financial orientation etc. They will finish the training by writing a report and taking a practical exam, and then go into their final internship (2 months).
-When the students start with their internship we give carrier guidance to help them to find a job after the training is done.
+They will continue with the practicals in our workshop location and we will focus on: Job readiness and application skills, life skills and leadership skills, public speaking, finances etc. They will finish the training by writing a report and taking a practical exam, and then go into their final internship (2 months).
+At this time, we give career guidance to help them find a job after their training is done.

 Our method of study is designed to be hands-on and practical.
 For example, the trainers use role-playing to help the students understand interactions between waitresses, other staff members and customers.
 All our lessons are focused on practical training.

-Hospitality training 'The Great Escape' costs RWF 500.000 for 4 months training including 4 months internship.
+'The Great Escape' Hospitality training costs RWF 500,000 for 1 year of training, including 4 months internship.

 We prefer that every student pay via bank account.
-If that's not possible then cash payment is also possible.
+If that is not possible then cash payment is also acceptable.

 The English book we use focuses on conversations that students will have with the customers in different settings in the restaurant, at the bar, at reception, etc.